F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Configuration

 * Routegroup specific config for each namespace/namespaceLabel is provided as part of extendedSpec through ConfigMap.
-* Global ConfigMap can be set using CIS deployment argument --route-spec-configmap="namespace/configmap-name"
+* Extended ConfigMap can be set using CIS deployment argument --extended-spec-configmap="namespace/configmap-name"
 * Controller mode should be set to Openshift to enable multiple VIP support(--controller-mode="openshift")
 * NextGen Route controller deployment parameters (--controller-mode="openshift") takes precedence over legacy route deployment parameters (--manage-routes)
 * Recommendation is to avoid using legacy Route deployment parameters while using NextGen Route controller.